Offshore Bonds Taxation explained

 In view of the 45% rate of tax which applies, planning opportunities arise for trustees to consider an assignment of the bond or of specific segments to beneficiaries prior to encashment.
-This is covered in the Tax Planning with UK Investment Bonds article.
+Similarly, an irrevocable deed of appointment under bare trust may be considered for a minor beneficiary.
+These planning opportunities are covered in the Tax Planning with UK Investment Bonds article.

 Top slicing relief

 This now also applies to policies issued by UK insurers on or after 6 April 2013 and to existing policies issued by UK insurers, which are modified on or after that date.